pupilfirst/pupilfirst/docs/exporting_data.md

 ![Course exports interface](https://res.cloudinary.com/sv-co/image/upload/v1586175621/pupilfirst_documentation/exporting_data/new_export_menu_kzawyb.png)

-To prepare a new export, visit the _Exports_ sub-menu within a course, and click the _Create a new export_ button.
+To prepare a new export, visit the _Exports_ sub-menu within a course, and click the _Create New Export_ button.
 You have a few options to choose when preparing an export:

 **Select the kind of export you need:**\
 You need to choose between _Students_ and _Teams_.
 This changes the resulting export to focus on either teams of students, or on the individual students within a course.
 These changes are highlighted in the documentation for the individual sheets, below.